-Note: The criteria for selection of high indebted countries is when the average of stock of debt-to-GDP over 2008- 2015 is superior to 60%.
+Note: The criteria for selection of high indebted countries are when the average of stock of debt-to-GDP over 2008- 2015 is superior to 60%.
 The criteria for the sample of countries where recession hit hardest is the average real GDP growth over 2008-2013 is negative.

 Table 3.
 Descriptive statistic by group of countries